SBOM Submission Requirements

 - Using Open Source Tools: Guidance on open source tools such as cdxgen and Syft

-- Validation Checklist: Items to verify before submission
+- Validation Checklist: Items to verify before submission, plus the validation tools (BomLens automated validation, CycloneDX Validator)

 - Submission Process: Submission method and email template